SkylineCommunications/dataminer-docs/user-guide/Basic_Functionality/Alarms/Working_with_alarms/Changing_ownership_of_alarms.md

 To do so:

-- Right-click the alarm you currently own in the Alarm Console, and select *Release Ownership*.
+- In the Alarm Console in DataMiner Cube, right-click the alarm you currently own and select *Release Ownership*.

 > [!NOTE]
 > By default, you can only release ownership of alarm events that you currently own.
 However, if you have been granted the permission *Release ownership of another user*, you are also allowed to release ownership of alarms that are owned by other users.